-With expertise in farming divorces and the specific difficulties these can present, we offer practical and commercially-focused advice to farmers and farmers’ wives contemplating divorce.
+With expertise in farming divorces and the specific difficulties these can present, we offer practical and commercially-focused advice to farmers and their family members contemplating divorce.

 We understand the difficulty and importance of finding an outcome that meets both spouses’ needs and achieves fairness, without damaging the viability of the farming business.
 As a Devon firm with strong rural and agricultural links, we are adept at identifying and navigating the particular issues that arise in farming cases, such as:

 - The implications of a sale

 - Volatile trading climate